Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 az identity create -g $RESOURCE_GROUP -n AdminUser
 ```

-You will be prompted for this identity's principal, client, and object IDs in later steps.
+You will be prompted for this identity's principal ID and client ID in later steps.
 You can get these IDs by running:
 ```
 az identity show -g $RESOURCE_GROUP -n AdminUser
 ```